 7. Dissertation Defense

 A public, oral presentation of the dissertation will take place during the semester in which the student will graduate.
-Present at the defense will be: the student, the Graduate Chair, the thesis adviser, and the dissertation committee members.
 The defense is open to all members of the University community.
 The defense will include both a short presentation given by the student and an oral examination of the thesis material.

 Upon entering the graduate program in Italian, each student will be advised by the FIGS Graduate Chair, who will meet with students in an official capacity once during the fall semester and once during the spring semester to discuss course registration and general progress toward the degree.
 Students are from the beginning encouraged to consult other faculty members as well and take a maximum number of courses with fullest possible historical coverage of Italian literature and cultural traditions.
 When a general area of concentration is identified as a possible source of a dissertation topic, the appropriate professor will become the student's principal adviser and, normally, the dissertation supervisor.